firoorg/firominer/README.md

 # firominer (ethminer fork with ProgPoW implementation)

-> kawpow miner with OpenCL, CUDA and stratum support
+> firopow miner with OpenCL, CUDA and stratum support

-**firominer** is an ProgPoW GPU mining worker: with firominer you can mine Ravencoin, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
+**firominer** is an ProgPoW GPU mining worker: with firominer you can mine Firo, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
 This is the actively maintained version of firominer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
 Check the original [ProgPoW](https://github.com/ifdefelse/progpow) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.

 ## Features

-* First commercial KawPow miner software for miners.
+* First commercial ProgPOW Firo miner software for miners.
 * OpenCL mining
 * Nvidia CUDA mining
 * realistic benchmarking against arbitrary epoch/DAG/blocknumber